Ulster Canal: History

 A public meeting was held at Monaghan in February 1817, and despite strong local support, including an offer to provide two-thirds of the cost by a group of landowners and businessmen, the Directors General did not take any action, and the project remained an idea.
 The proprietors who had taken over the Lagan Canal in 1810 saw the link as a way to increase traffic on their own canal, and public support for it grew steadily, until a large group of people requested parliamentary approval for a revised scheme, which was very similar to Killaly's of a decade previously.
 The government remained unconvinced that they would receive a return on any money advanced, and so the Directors General could not act.
-Finally, in 1825, a private company was authorised to construct the canal.
+Finally, in 1825, a private company was authorised to construct the canal by the passing of the Ulster Canal Act 1825 (6 Geo.
+4. c. cxciii).
 It was estimated to cost £160,050, as a new survey had produced a plan which only needed eighteen locks.

-The company then applied to the borrow £100,000 from the Exchequer Bill Loan Commission, a body created under the Poor Employment Act of 1817.
-The engineer Thomas Telford was sent to Ireland to inspect the plans and estimates, which he duly approved, but the interest rates on the loan could not be agreed, and three further Acts of Parliament were obtained before a loan of £120,000 was agreed.
+The company then applied to the borrow £100,000 from the Exchequer Bill Loan Commission, a body created under the Public Works Loans Act 1817 (57 Geo.
+3. c.
+34).
+The engineer Thomas Telford was sent to Ireland to inspect the plans and estimates, which he duly approved, but the interest rates on the loan could not be agreed, and three further acts of Parliament, the Ulster Canal Act 1828 (9 Geo.
+4. c. xcvi), the Ulster Canal Act 1829 (10 Geo.
+4. c. cix), and the Ulster Canal Act 1831 (1 & 2 Will.
+4. c. lvi), were obtained before a loan of £120,000 was agreed.
 Problems were then experienced with the contractors, Henry, Mullins and MacMahon from Dublin, who were awarded the construction contract in 1832.
 Telford then decided that there were serious problems with the design and that a new survey should be made.
 This increased the number of locks to 26, and the contractors were asked for a new estimate.
 Agreement could not be reached, and they eventually withdrew from the project.
 John Killaly, the local engineer, died in 1832, and it is not known whether he decided to reduce the width of the locks before he died, or whether the decision was made by Telford, but they were built 12 ft wide, preventing through traffic except in specially built boats.
 William Cubitt succeeded Telford after he died in 1834.
 The canal was eventually finished in 1841.
 From the summit pound, nineteen locks descended to Lough Neagh, and in the other direction, seven descended to Lough Erne.
 Water was supplied by Quig Lough reservoir, a lake near Monaghan which had been enlarged.
 The final lock at Wattlebridge was only 11.7 ft wide, making it the narrowest in Ireland.
 The project had cost over £230,000.